ArduPilot/ardupilot_gazebo/README.md

 ## Running :

-Set the ignition environment variables in your `.bashrc` or `.zshrc` or in  the terminal used to run gazebo:
+Set the Gazebo environment variables in your `.bashrc` or `.zshrc` or in  the terminal used to run gazebo:

 ### In terminal
 Assuming that you have clone the repository in `$HOME/ardupilot_gazebo`: